Value-added tax (VAT)

 Customs duties are applied to goods with an origin outside the GCC countries, normally at a rate of 5%.
 Higher rates sometimes apply for specific types of goods, such as tobacco products.
 Import exemptions are sometimes available.

-In March 2020, the State of Qatar issued a COVID-19 response package including customs duties exemptions for food and medical goods for a period of 6 months, provided that this is reflected in the selling price to the consumer.
+In March 2020, the State of Qatar issued a COVID-19 response package including customs duties exemptions for food and medical goods for a period of six months, provided that this is reflected in the selling price to the consumer.

 Qatar has introduced excise tax from 1 January 2019.
 Excise tax is applicable on the following goods ('excise goods') at their respective tax rates: